 Although Walker wanted battlefield duty again, she was not sent into the field.
 Instead, she served as the superintendent of a hospital for female prisoners in Louisville, Kentucky and the medical director of a orphanage in Clarksville, Tennessee for the rest of the Civil War.

 After the war, Walker was released from government contract, but she lobbied for a brevet promotion to major for her services.
-While she did not receive that promotion, President Andrew Johnson decided on an unorthodox way to honor her service: Medal of Honor, which she received in January 1866.
+While she did not receive that promotion, President Andrew Johnson decided on an unorthodox way to honor her service: a Medal of Honor, which she received in January 1866.

 In 1910, the standards for the Medal of Honor were revised, and the Army reviewed all of the medals that had been awarded, rescinding 910 of them.
 Dr. Walker’s was one of those, as the new standards indicated direct combat with the enemy which Walker had not experienced.